rmscode/binary-garden/docs/cloud/microsoft-365/ms-teams.md

         - Videos or animations embedded in PowerPoint Live presentations.
     - Only one person can record at a time.
     - Recordings are processed and saved in the organizer's OneDrive for Business.
-    - The recording shows up in the meeting chat or channel conversation.
+    - The recording shows up in the meeting chat or channel conversation via a link.
+    - Co-organizers can also manage the recording and who it is shared with.
     - Guests and external attendees can view a recording only if it's explicitly shared with them.

 **To start recording**: